 Why is the eggplant roasted directly over a flame instead of in the oven?

-The recipe is inspired by the Indian dish Bharta, where the eggplant is char-grilled until the skin turns black and the flesh becomes smoky.
-The article explains that “the more burnt the eggplant is, the better the dish” — direct flame contact achieves that deep char flavor that oven roasting cannot replicate.
-The eggplant is then cooled in cold water, peeled, and mashed.
+This dish is inspired by the Indian dish Bharta, where the eggplant is char-grilled until the skin turns black and the flesh becomes smoky.
+The more burnt the eggplant is, the better the dish — direct flame contact achieves that deep char flavor that oven roasting cannot replicate.
+Once charred, cool it in cold water, peel off the skin, and mash the flesh.

 Can I use a different pasta shape?

-Yes — the notes say you can substitute macaroni with any short pasta of your choice.
+Yes — feel free to substitute macaroni with any short pasta of your choice.

 How long will leftovers keep?